How product photography becomes a campaign system across web, ads, and social

 Involving photographers early in campaign planning leads to stronger visual systems, more flexible assets, and imagery designed to perform across channels.

-What brands need to define before requesting photography quotes
+What brands need to define before requesting product photography quotes

 A clear photography quote starts with defined usage, scope, and licensing decisions, not a number.

-Photography licensing for marketing campaigns: usage rights, terms, and what brands actually pay for
+Image licensing for advertising campaigns: usage rights, costs, and terms

 Strong product photography starts with clear planning decisions that shape scope, creative direction, and how images perform long after the shoot.